canonical/imagecraft/docs/reference/commands/build.rst

 build
 =====

-Build artefacts defined for a part.
+Build artifacts defined for a part.
 If part names are specified only those parts will be built, otherwise all parts will be built.